Loaded Twice Baked Potato Casserole

 This loaded baked potato casserole is a tasty, hearty dish that can be served as an appetizer or side.
-It’s easy to make and the leftovers taste great too!
+I love how easy it is to make.
+And the leftovers taste great too!
+This casserole has brought a lot of smiles around the dinner table at my house!

 I’m sure you’ve had your fair share of baked potatoes, mashed potatoes and french fries over the years.
 But I think this will quickly become one of your favorite recipes after you try it.